 Our ability to provide timely and accurate performance measurement and improvement service to our clients is dependent, to a significant extent, upon the technology that we develop internally as well as the efficient and uninterrupted operation of our information technology and communication systems, and those of our external service providers.
 Investment in the enhancement of existing and development of new information technology processes is costly and affects our ability to successfully serve our clients.
 The failure or deficiency of the technology we develop could negatively impact the willingness or ability for our clients to use our services and our ability to perform our services.
 Our failure to anticipate clients' expectation and needs, adapt to emerging technological trends, or design efficient and effective information technology platforms, could result in lower utilization, loss of customers, damage to customer relationships, reduced revenue and profits, refunds to customers and damage to our reputation.
-Although we have procedures to monitor the efficacy of our information technology platforms, we develop, we may not adapt quickly enough and may incur significant costs and delays that could harm our business.
+Although we have procedures to monitor the efficacy of our information technology platforms, the procedures may not prevent failures or deficiencies in the information technology platforms we develop, we may not adapt quickly enough and may incur significant costs and delays that could harm our business.
 Additional costs could be incurred to further develop and improve our information technology platforms.